symcode/mediawiki_symfony_bridge/README.md

 ## Important

-This Extension require both Systems (Wiki and Symfony) on the same harddrive.
+This Extension require both Systems (Wiki and Symfony) on the same webserver.

-And the Wiki (Webserver) User need access to the Symfony Files to initalize the Kernel and get the Session.
+And the Wiki (Webserver/vhost) User need access to the Symfony Files to initalize the Kernel and get the Session.

 This Extension *will not* simmulate the Symfony Session via Database Access.
 We are using the existing Symfony Kernel.